limansky/limansky_me/drafts/2016-12-24-pagination-with-hakyll.md

 postsGrouper = liftM (paginateEvery 10) . sortRecentFirst
 ```

-Now we can build paginate instance:
+Now we can build a paginate instance:

 ```Haskell
 main = checkArgs <$> getArgs >>=